JavaCheatsheet/OysterCard/README.md

 i.e. Anywhere in Zone 1 - £2.50, from Holborn
 station to Earl’s Court station.

-Let's assume I have the minimum balance.
+Let's assume I have the minimum balance and I can check-in.

-The story would be - As a user I should be able to travel from Holborn station to Earl's Court station, given I have minimum balance in my card.
+The story would be - As a user, I should be able to travel from Holborn station to Earl's Court station, given I have minimum balance in my card.

+### Calculating Fare
+The charge rate is defined based on which zones
+I am travelling to, from and to.

+Check which zone the stations are.